infonl/info-jira-scrumboard/README.md

 Open your Active sprints-board in JIRA and hit refresh (F5).. and have fun!

-ps css.css and js.js are updated more frequently than the settings-file since that is easier to update for us.
+NOTE: css.css and js.js are updated more frequently than the settings-file since that is easier to update for us.
 So we recommend updating your freshly installed version with the procedure below.

 Update
 =====================